 |14.||Olympus E-5||Y||stereo / -||-||-||mini||2.0||-||-||-|

 |15.||Olympus E-3||Y||- / -||-||-||-||2.0||-||-||-|

 It is notable that the E-PL9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the E-1 does not provide wifi capability.

 Studio photographers will appreciate that the Olympus E-1 (unlike the E-PL9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-PL9 is a recent model that features in the current product line-up of Olympus.
-In contrast, the E-1 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-1 was succeeded by the Olympus E-3.
+Both the E-1 and the E-PL9 have been discontinued, but can regularly be found used on eBay.
+The E-1 was replaced by the Olympus E-3, while the E-PL9 was followed by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 So what is the bottom line?
 Is the Olympus E-1 better than the Olympus E-PL9 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Easier framing: Has an optical viewfinder for image composition and settings control.